kubernetes/cloud-provider-openstack/docs/using-octavia-ingress-controller.md

 EOF
 ```

 Kubernetes creates an Ingress resource on your cluster.
-The octavia-ingress-controller service running in your cluster is responsible for creating/maintaining the corresponding resources in Octavia to route all external HTTP traffic (on port 80) to the `hostname-server` NodePort Service you exposed.
+The octavia-ingress-controller service running inside the cluster is responsible for creating/maintaining the corresponding resources in Octavia to route all external HTTP traffic (on port 80) to the `hostname-server` NodePort Service you exposed.

+> If you don't want your Ingress to be accessible from the public internet, you could change the annotation `octavia.ingress.kubernetes.io/internal` to true.

 Verify that Ingress Resource has been created.
-Please note that the IP address for the Ingress Resource will not be defined right away (wait a few moments for the ADDRESS field to get populated):
+Please note that the IP address for the Ingress Resource will not be defined right away (wait for the ADDRESS field to get populated):

 ```bash
 $ kubectl get ing